thoni56/c-xrefactory/README.md

 If your Emacs runs in a "standard" *ix-like environment with `bash`, `make`, `cc` etc. you probably don't need anything in particular.

-Just make sure that you have a `zlib-devel` installed because the current `c-xrefactory` install (using `el-get`) does not automatically compile its own.
-You can re-compile it with "local" zlib if you really need to.

 `c-xrefactory` works with recent Emacsen on Linux, including WSL, Cygwin, Msys2-MSYS (but not Msys2-MingW*) and MacOS/Darwin.